- Group Home

 2) Science primary resources from National Geographic

 National Geographic has put together a range of resources for Key Stage 1 (age 5-7) and Key Stage 2 (age 7-11) Science.
 Covering fun facts and in-depth features on animals, habitats and life cycles, as well as out of this world resources on space, the solar system and being an astronaut, National Geographic Kids has a wealth of resources to help you plan your home-learning activities.

 In a tech-enabled world, computer science and coding are hugely valuable skills to learn.
 As they’ve grown up with technology, kids tend to really engage with these sorts of activities.
 Following the global COVID-19 pandemic and the increase in home learning, Cord.org have put together some resources, and are even running a live, weekly interactive classroom called Code Break.

 4) Explore Earth & Space with NASA

 Who better to educate your kids about space than the people who have been there?
-NASA has compiled a fantastic library of resources to keep those budding astronauts dreaming big during the lockdown.
+NASA has compiled a fantastic library of resources to keep those budding astronauts dreaming big.

 Check out their resources here

 5) STEM Learning from home and subject expert webchat